 Collectively, the BIPOC Caucus is taking action to decolonize systems and institutions, redefine our relationship to social movements across the board, and liberate ourselves and our communities.
 We are dedicated to building trusting relationships with, and a mutual support network between, the BIPOC caucus and others to create a shared standard of cultural competency, knowledge and accountability.

 The BIPOC Caucus’ vision is to cultivate a workplace culture that is dedicated to centering BIPOC issues, anti-racism, and equitable employment practices while fostering an environment of belonging.
 BIPOC people have autonomy and power over our own lives and futures.
 Our collective joy, gifts, stories, and cultural ancestral practices are the life force that weaves our communities together.
 We can and will be our whole selves without fear of retaliation or institutionalized violence.
 White supremacy must be abolished on all fronts.
+Our vision for equity incorporates the intersectionality of race, gender identity, sexual orientation and socio-economic status and includes those in all marginalized groups.

-The BIPOC Caucus Goals:
+The BIPOC Caucus Goals

 1. Zero Tolerance Policies for Racism & Discrimination: Confronting, challenging, and changing racially discriminatory and biased policies at Trevor.
 Our current policies are built on systems that uphold white supremacy and have historically impacted the professional and personal development of our most marginalized employees.
 We need to develop clear and equitable ZERO tolerance policies for racism and discrimination that apply to ALL levels of staff members, including Senior Leadership and C-Suite execs.